input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

 a final step is to publish an encrypted voting choice $\mathbf{c}$ and voter's proof corresponded to this choice.
-It could be published using any public channel, e.g. blockchain, ipfs, on any p2p network, but this is not a topic of this document.
+It could be published using any public channel, e.g. blockchain, ipfs, on any p2p network, but this is not a topic of current document.

 ### Tally